Class Claims Medi-Cal Discriminates Against Latinos

 It is estimated that 13 million Californians, 7.2 million of them Latino, are enrolled in Medi-Cal, California’s Medicaid program.
 The program covers low-income adults and families, seniors, people with disabilities, pregnant women and children in foster care: more than one-third of the state population.

-In some counties, such as Tulare and Merced in Central California, more than 50 percent of residents were enrolled in the program in September 2015, according to the defendant Department of Health Care Services.
+In some counties, such as Tulare and Merced in Central California, more than 50 percent of residents were enrolled in the program in September 2015, according to the Department of Health Care Services, which is named as a defendant.

-Medi-Cal patients are more likely have trouble finding care and have their insurance coverage rejected by a provider, according to the complaint.
+Medi-Cal patients are more likely to have trouble finding care and have their insurance coverage rejected by a provider, according to the complaint.
 It says that from 2013 to 2015, 24 percent of enrollees could not get an appointment within two days for an illness or injury, compared to 9 percent of Medicare patients and 8 percent of patients with employer-sponsored insurance.

 Because of the difficulty of finding a doctor, Medi-Cal patients get sicker while waiting for care, and are particularly likely to be diagnosed at late stages of breast, colon, and rectal cancer, the plaintiffs say.

-Plaintiff Castañeda said she nearly died while waiting for gall bladder surgery after her doctor canceled her surgery twice because he refused to take Medi-Cal.
+Castañeda said she nearly died while waiting for gall bladder surgery after her doctor canceled her surgery twice because he refused to take Medi-Cal.
 Castañeda finally had emergency surgery in Mexico, a year after she was diagnosed.
 She developed complications due to the delay and can no longer work.

 “I felt powerless and frustrated knowing I couldn’t better my situation,” Castañeda said at the news conference through an interpreter.